Chances Of Rain From Today Until Weekend

 (MENAFN- The Peninsula) The Peninsula Online

-Doha, Qatar: Weather conditions in the country will be partly cloudly to cloudy from today, November 8, until the weekend.
+Doha, Qatar: Weather conditions in the country will be partly cloudy to cloudy from today, November 8, until the weekend.

 Qatar Meteorology Department stated this, adding that chances of rain, of varying intensity, with sudden strong winds are also predicted during this period.